 By using this scoring mechanism it is possible to determine 'typical', above and below.
 This gives schools the baseline data for each child and the cohort as a whole.
-The data is then emailed to Early Excellence who submit it to the DfE for scrutiny.
+Online reports are produced for each school approximately 2 weeks following submission of childrens assessments.